jhsu802701/replace_quotes/README.md

 # ReplaceQuotes

 This gem is used for improving RuboCop compliance by replacing unnecessary double quotes with single quotes in a file.
-To avoid causing errors, ReplaceQuotes leaves double quotes alone when they are used in a line containing single quotes.
+To avoid causing errors, ReplaceQuotes leaves double quotes alone when they are used in a line containing single quotes or "#{".
 <br><br>
 Before:
 ```